 How Long Does It Take Hyperpigmentation to Fade?

 Keep in mind that hyperpigmentation does not always fade.
 Even with treatment, some hyperpigmentation will be permanent.
 Without any treatment at all, it can take 3 to 24 months to see improvement.
 It really depends on the severity of darkened skin and how much the hyperpigmentation covers.

 How Do You Stop Hyperpigmentation?

 One of the best ways to prevent hyperpigmentation, is to wear a broad-spectrum sunscreen each day.
-Hyperpigmentation results from too much sun, so if you can reduce your exposure then you will help prevent discoloration from occurring.
-You can also help stop any current hyperpigmentation from getting worse, by limiting your exposure and wearing SPF 30 or higher.
+Many different types of hyperpigmentation results from too much sun, so if you can reduce your exposure then you will help prevent discoloration from occurring.
+You can also help stop any current hyperpigmentation from getting worse, by limiting your exposure and wearing sunscreen that is SPF 30 or higher.
 You should wear sunscreen even during winter or on cloudy days.

 For hyperpigmentation that occurs because of trauma or injury, keep your hands off your skin and do not pick.
 If you pick at acne, spots, and scabs, or even squeeze a tempting blackhead, you will trigger inflammation.

 Inflammation increases the production of melanin and before you know it you will have unsightly skin discoloration.
 Remember, the more you mess with a tiny spot or wound, the worse it will begin to look.